alexpkeil1/Qgcomp.jl/docs/src/glm.md

 #### Statistical approach explore non-linearity in a correlated subset of exposures using splines

-The graphical approaches don"t give a clear picture of which model might be preferred, but we can compare the model fits using AIC, or BIC (information criterion that weigh model fit with over-parameterization).
-Both of these criterion suggest the linear model fits best (lowest AIC and BIC), which suggests that the apparently non-linear fits observed in the graphical approaches don"t improve prediction of the health outcome, relative to the linear fit, due to the increase in variance associated with including more parameters.
+The graphical approaches don't give a clear picture of which model might be preferred, but we can compare the model fits using AIC, or BIC (information criterion that weigh model fit with over-parameterization).
+Both of these criterion suggest the linear model fits best (lowest AIC and BIC), which suggests that the apparently non-linear fits observed in the graphical approaches don't improve prediction of the health outcome, relative to the linear fit, due to the increase in variance associated with including more parameters.
 ```{r splines, results="markup", fig.show="hold", fig.height=5, fig.width=7.5, cache=FALSE}
 AIC(qc.fit6lin$fit)
 AIC(qc.fit6nonlin$fit)